Wide-stance Plank with Diagonal Arm Lift

 Follow these step-by-step instructions to perform Wide-stance Plank with Diagonal Arm Lift with proper form and technique.

-Hold for a moment, then lower your arm back to the starting position and repeat on the left side.
+Hold briefly, maintaining a stable plank, then slowly lower your arm back to the starting position.

 Related Exercises